SirusDoma/MaiSense/README.md

 - **Email**: com@cxo2.me
 - **Version**: 1.0.0

-Touch Sensor Input for MaiMai Finale.
+Touch Sensor Input for SDEY, touchlaundry disco 💦.

 ## How it works ##